RuslanRWX/maillog_events/README.md

 </data>

 ```
-At the end, start the deamon
+At the end, start the deamon.

 ```buildoutcfg
 systemctl start maillog